tlaurion/coreboot-dasharo/Documentation/security/vboot/measured_boot.md

 ## IBB/CRTM
-The "Initial Boot Block" or "Core Root of Trust for Measurement" is the first code block loaded at reset vector and measured by a DRTM solution.
+The "Initial Boot Block" or "Core Root of Trust for Measurement" is the first code block loaded at reset vector.
-In case SRTM mode is active, the IBB measures itself before measuring the next code block.
+In case SRTM is active, the IBB measures itself before measuring the next code block.
 In coreboot, cbfs files which are part of the IBB are identified by a metadata tag.
 This makes it possible to have platform specific IBB measurements without hardcoding them.